ShunChi100/RobustPCA/README.md

 subject to $L+S = M$.

-Minimizing the $l_1$-norm of $S$ is known to favor sparsity, while minimizing the nuclear norm of $L$ is known to favor low-rank matrices (sparsity of singular values).
-In this way, $M$ is decomposed to a low rank matrix but not sparse $L$ and a sparse but not low rank $S$.
-Here $S$ can be viewed as a sparse nosie matrix.
+Minimizing the $l_1$-norm of $S$ is known to favour sparsity while minimizing the nuclear norm of $L$ is known to favour low-rank matrices (sparsity of singular values).
+In this way, $M$ is decomposed to a low-rank matrix but not sparse $L$ and a sparse but not low rank $S$.
+Here $S$ can be viewed as a sparse noise matrix.
 Robust PCA allows the separation of sparse but outlying values from the original data.

-In addition, Zhou et al. further proposed a "stable" version of Robust PCA, which is called _Stable Principal Component Pursuit_ (Stable PCP or SPCP), which allows a non-sparse Gaussian noise term $Z$ in addition to $L$ and $S$:
+Also, Zhou et al. further proposed a "stable" version of Robust PCA, which is called _Stable Principal Component Pursuit_ (Stable PCP or SPCP), which allows a non-sparse Gaussian noise term $Z$ in addition to $L$ and $S$:

 $$M = L+S+Z.$$

 Stable PCP is intuitively more practical since it combines the strength of classical PCA and Robust PCA.
-However, depending on the exact problem, proper method should be selected.
+However, depending on the exact problem, the proper method should be selected.

-The drawback of Robust PCA and Stable PCP is their scalbility.
-They are generally slow since the implimentation do SVD (singular value decomposition) in the converging iterations.
+The drawback of Robust PCA and Stable PCP is their scalability.
+They are generally slow since the implementation do SVD (singular value decomposition) in the converging iterations.
 Recently, a new algorithm was proposed: "[Grassmann Averages](https://ieeexplore.ieee.org/document/6909882)" for Scalable Robust PCA.

-In this project, the original

 ### Examples